durbin-164/Udacity-Deep-Reinforcement-learning/p1_navigation/README.md

 ### Descriptions
 - dqnet_agent.py: code for the agent used in the environment
-- model.py: code containing the Q-Network used as the function approximator by the agent
+- model.py: code containing the Q-Network and Dualing Q-Network used as the function approximator by the agent
 - dqn.pth: saved model weights for the original DQN model
 - double_dqn.pth: saved model weights for the Double DQN model
 - dualing_dqn.pth: saved model weights for the Dueling Double DQN model